jjdltc/jjdltc-cordova-plugin-sftp/README.md

 SFTP Plugin
 ===

-For now just supports downloading, but the uploading feature will come soon, and it is easy to add if someone want to contribute, most of the code allow to implement uploading with no more complication.
+Plugin to Download and Upload files from a SFTP server, easy to add and use.
+Contributors are welcome.

 This plugin is build on top of [JSch](http://www.jcraft.com/jsch/ "In case you want to be curious") library.